Study of same-sign W boson scattering and anomalous couplings in events with one tau lepton from pp collisions at $\sqrt{s}$ = 13 TeV: Measurement of the SM SSWW VBS processes

 \section{Measurement of the SM SSWW VBS processes}

 We extract values of the signal strength and the statistical significance from the fit of the SM SSWW VBS signal, with two separate interpretations.
 As the primary interpretation, we measure the purely EW signal strength keeping the QCD SSWW production contribution fixed to the SM prediction.
 In the second interpretation, we measure the signal strength treating as signal the combined EW and QCD SSWW processes, fixing the ratio between the two contributions to the SM value.
-For the primary result of the EW signal strength measurement, the DNN output distributions of the SR and the \ttbar and OS CRs are shown in Fig.~\ref{fig:postfit_DNN_SM_RunII_mutau} for both the electron and muon flavors.
+For the primary result of the EW signal strength measurement, the post-fit distributions of the output score of the SM DNN (SM DNN output) of the SRs are shown in Fig.~\ref{fig:postfit_DNN_SM_RunII_mutau} for both the electron and muon flavors.

 In Fig.~\ref{fig:postfit_DNN_SM_RunII_mutau}, the data are compared with the background estimated before (pre-fit) and after (post-fit) the simultaneous fit of the SRs and CRs.
 The pulls shown in the lower panels are defined, for each bin, as